Estimated reading time: 17 minutes

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week, thousands of people visit Canadian Budget Binder because they searched online and found my blog.

 Most times funny, Sometimes serious.